 London is such an amazing city and I’m sure you can’t wait to arrive and start exploring around.
-Why don’t you first take a minute and check out these tips and useful information about visiting London?
-These tips will help you plan your trip to London and guarantee you smooth stay.
-Here are the things you need to know before visiting London for the first time.
+Why don’t you first take a minute and check out these tips and useful information about visiting London for the first time?

 Before my first visit to London, I didn’t actually realize how big the city is.
 Of course, I knew that it’s a megapolis and I did my homework making some plans and reviewing my routes.
 Hopefully, plenty of attractions in London are located in the city center.
 Apart from being not that far one from another, keep in mind that in some cases you may have to take a bus or the tube to get to your destination.
 Anyway, a good planning will save your time and your feet.